subsite/git-cheatsheet/README.md

 ### Apache

 Remember to secure your git directory in the web server, Apache 2.4 in this case.
-Use apache2.conf for system wide effext.
+Use apache2.conf for system wide effect.
 Might as well add some other stuff while you're at it:
 ```sh
 # Block all hidden files (.gitignore for example)
 <FilesMatch "^\.">